 - Kills most of the bacteria but may not kill them all

-When Should You Use an Autoclave for Sterilization?
+How Should You Use an Autoclave for Sterilization?

 Autoclaves make more sense when you need to sterilize medical equipment or dental instruments because you have lives at stake.
 You don’t want to risk not killing all of the bacteria.